Seventeenth in a Series

 The community of 6,000 residents was remote yet strategically located at confluence of the Mississippi and Ohio Rivers, serving as intersection for a transient multitude from nationwide and abroad.
 Cairo kids encountered steamboat pilots, locomotive operators, military officers, civil engineers, politicians, doctors, authors, poets, philosophers, teachers, preachers and athletes, among intriguing types.

-Figures of “show business” were powerful symbols for a Cairo youth, regardless of socio-economic class, race, gender.
-Stage-struck kids were common, to chagrin of many adults, given the influence of Cairo’s entertainment choices and glittering performers, ranging from circus to theater.
+Figures of “show business” were powerful symbols for a Cairo youth, regardless of the kid’s socio-economic class, race, gender.
+Stage-struck children were common, given the influence of Cairo’s entertainment choices and glittering performers, ranging from circus to theater.
 Show organizers, talent scouts and news writers were regulars around town, juicing showbiz atmosphere.

 The circus captivated Cairo kids.
 “No less than eighty-six youngsters white and black, male and female, were, at one time today, in full chase of the circus bandwagon,” The Cairo Bulletin reported on Nov.
 18, 1870.
 “Their object was to hear the musicians in red coats ‘blow.’”

 Cairo kids witnessed America’s grandest circuses, including the shows of Spaulding and Rogers, P.T.
 Barnum, Cooper and Bailey, C.W.
 Noyes, John Robinson, and Dan Rice.
-When a circus was due at Cairo, children gathered from the levee to railroad depot, turning somersaults and handsprings, popping handstands, singing and dancing.
+When a circus was due at Cairo, children gathered at the Ohio levee and railroad depot, turning somersaults and handsprings, popping handstands, singing and dancing.

 All ages anticipated arrival of Dan Rice’s circus boat on a Saturday morning in September 1869.
 The steamer’s calliope organ boomed across the flatland, pumping music from miles out, and folks hurried to the Cairo wharf and immediate shorelines of Missouri and Kentucky.
 “The steamer Will S. Hays, with banners flying, and giving out strains of delicious music, sailed into port this morning with Dan Rice’s… circus on board, under the special management and direction of the irrepressible Dan himself,” The Bulletin reported.